☝️Small business or a startup? See if you qualify for our special offer.

 Chart-specific configurations

-Charts are configured using the options.charts object, which defines settings such as the chart type, visibility of the UI controls, etc. See the complete list of chart configurations: Chart options.
+Charts are configured using the options.chart object, which defines settings such as the chart type, visibility of the UI controls, etc. See the complete list of chart configurations: Chart options.

-Here is an example of how the chart type can be set:
+Here is an example of how to hide the chart legend:

 report: {